 Every year during the winter season the rain flows inside by smoothing out the rocky walls on both sides, producing a “waving” effect.
 Then, during midday, raylights penetrate inside from top, by creating a magic atmosphere

-PLANNING YOUR VISIT: WHEN AND HOW
+PLANNING MY VISIT: WHEN AND HOW

 WHERE TO STAY

-It’s quite evident, the best place to stay is the already cited city of Page.
-It’s full of everything you need, restaurants, Walmart department stores, hotels, tour agencies, and even the scenic and wonderful Lake Powell which i suggest to visit after the Antelope Canyon for its great landscape and the possibility to make a romantic cruise for a cheap price (you can do all in just one day, Antelope in the morning, Powell in the afternoon).
-Here you can get some info about Page:
+For me the best place to stay is the already cited city of Page.
+It was full of everything i needed, restaurants, Walmart department stores, hotels, tour agencies, and even the scenic Lake Powell which i suggest to visit after the Antelope Canyon for its nice landscape and the possibility to make a pleasant cruise for a cheap price (i did it all in one day, Antelope in the morning, Powell in the afternoon).

 Here we go with the photography part.
 Following are some important aspects of Antelope Canyon:

-- Put the iso at 100
+- I have put the iso at 100

 - I have put a short focal lenght….let’s say 16mm DX

 - i turned on the exposure delay mode on my Nikon to reduce vibrations